Kennedy87670/DG_Fashion_stores/README.md

 - For the Names table
  columns IDshop one to many relationships with Shop Territory shopID
 - Competitive territory table
-Comp_territory one to many relationships with the Names table competitive territory
+Comp_territory one many relationships with the Names table competitive territory

 ![]( data_modelling.png)